Ranking The 25 Greatest New England Patriots Ever

 25. Matthew Slater

-Slater is a phenomenal special teams player and a capable wide receiver.
-He has been a part of three Super Bowl championship teams and an unsung hero of the second Patriots dynasty in the 2010s.
+Matthew Slater has always been one of the most underappreciated players in the NFL.
+A phenomenal special teams player that has been a part of three Super Bowl championship teams and an unsung hero of the second Patriots dynasty in the 2010s.

 24. Jon Morris